MaRDI4NFDI/portal-compose/README.md

 ## Deploy on the MaRDI server

-After merging a PR the main branch can be deployed to mardi03 [(staging server)](staging.portal.mardi4nfdi.org) by automatically calling the deployment workflow in srv-mardi03.
+After merging a PR the main branch can be deployed to mardi03 [(staging server)](https://staging.portal.mardi4nfdi.org) by manually calling the deployment workflow in srv-mardi03.

-When the main branch is ready for release into mardi02 [(production server)](portal.mardi4nfdi.de) a tagged commit must be created.
+When the main branch is ready for release into mardi02 [(production server)](https://portal.mardi4nfdi.de) a tagged commit must be created.
 First run `git tag` to list the latest tags.
 Create and push a new signed tag with the newer version.
 ```